 offended even more seriously in rejecting a later prophet—Mohammed, whom

 Christ foretold?
-By what right do the descendents of certain races ascribe
+By what right do the descendants of certain races ascribe

 to themselves the lordship of the earth, ignoring the fact that all human

 beings, in every part of the world, are children of One Father?
 By what right